-If you are proposing a build and do not know whether you need planning permission, Kingsley Smith Solicitors may be able to help you.
-We have the necessary skills and experience dealing with the general permitted development order and permitted development rights to guide you through the process without having to deal with your local Council - who are often unsure when permission is required.
+If you are proposing a build and do not know whether you need planning permission, Kingsley Smith Solicitors are able to help you.
+We have the necessary skills and experience dealing with the general permitted development order and permitted development rights to guide you through the process without you having to deal with your local Council - who are often unsure when permission is required.

-Councils will often seek either an application for planning permission or a lawful certificate of permitted development when in actual fact you may need no permission at all based on the general permitted development order.
+Councils will often seek an application for planning permission when in actual fact you may not need to do so based on the General Permitted Development Order.
 The council may threaten enforcement action, but they do not have sufficient power to do so.
 This is where our expertise in the general permitted development order and permitted development rights can save you time, money and stress.
+Find out more about permitted development rights for outbuildings.

 How Can You Check Your Permitted Development Rights?

 To ensure that you do not fall foul of the law, even when your proposals do not require planning permission, we recommend that you obtain a Certificate of Lawful Development.
-Permitted development rights are a regularly misunderstood area, even by professionals and Councils: the GPDO of 18 March 2015 triggered further controversy.
-Our specialist planning law advice can save you unnecessary stress, cost and inconvenience.
+Permitted development rights are a regularly misunderstood area, even by professionals and Councils: the Town and Country Planning (General Permitted Development) (England) Order 2015 (“GPDO”) of 18 March 2015 still gives rise to interpretation issues, and the changes made to the GPDO in 2020 in response to the Covid-19 pandemic have caused further issues (see below).
+Our specialist planning law advice can save you unnecessary stress, delay, cost and inconvenience.

-If you wish to carry out a development and have looked at the General Permitted Development Rights, you might find it difficult to follow without prior planning knowledge or understanding of the intricacies of how the general permitted development order works.
-Kingsley Smith Solicitors have a good knowledge of permitted development rights, and can review the General Permitted Development Order to advise you of your rights and how you can comply.
+If you wish to carry out a development and have researched permitted development rights, you might find it tricky to follow without prior planning knowledge or understanding of the intricacies of how the General Permitted Development Order works.
+Kingsley Smith Solicitors have a thorough knowledge of permitted development rights, and can advise you of your rights and how you can comply.
+Find out more about permitted development rights for specific types of developments.

 Planning Regulations And Restrictions